 - If left unchecked, temptation can lead us into a trap which ultimately leads to ruin.

-Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction. – 1 Timothy 6:9 (NIV)
+But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction. – 1 Timothy 6:9

 - God never tempts His children.